Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 	// You can optionally specify a custom Identifier which can later be
 	// used to cancel the notification, if you don't set one, an unique
 	// string will be generated automatically.
-	Identifier = "_notification_01"
+	Identifier = "_notification_01",
 	Title = title,
 	Body = "Scheduled at: " + DateTime.Now.ToShortDateString() + " triggered in 5 seconds",
 	Subtitle = "This is a subtitle, something, something important...", ShowInForeground = true,
-	ForegroundPresentationOption = foregoungOption,
+	ForegroundPresentationOption = (PresentationOption.NotificationPresentationOptionAlert | PresentationOption.NotificationPresentationOptionSound),
 	CategoryIdentifier = "category_a",
-	ThreadIdentifier = thread,
+	ThreadIdentifier = "thread1",
 	Trigger = timeTrigger,
 };

 iOSNotificationCenter.ScheduleNotification(notification);
 ```
-You can cancel the notification if wasn't yet triggered:
+You can cancel the notification if it wasn't yet triggered, like this:
 ```
 iOSNotificationCenter.RemoveScheduledNotification(notification.Identifier);
 ```